 Hello, friends, I hope you all are doing great.
 In today’s tutorial, we will discuss the Difference Between Conductor and Insulator.
-The basic difference between conductor and insulator is that in conductor current can pass while in insulator current can not flow.
+The basic difference between a conductor and an insulator is that in a conductor current can pass while in an insulator current can not flow.

-In today’s post we will have a detailed look at both conductor and insulator with the detailed compare them to find their differences.
-So let’s get started with Difference Between Conductor and Insulator.
+In today’s post, we will have a detailed look at both conductor and insulator with a detailed comparison of them to find their differences.
+So let’s get started with the Difference Between a Conductor and an Insulator.

 Difference Between Conductor and Insulator